nagi-desuuu/ZenithClicker/readme.md

 All lists are sorted by `rank`.
 ```

-## Design draft of Cliker League (Probably won't be implemented)
+## Design draft of Clicker League (Probably won't be implemented)

-**Main idea**: Sending mod effect to opponent
+**Main idea**: Sending mod effect to an opponent

-Two players start the run same with single player.
+Two players start the run, using most of the same gameplay as in single player.

-**Sending Buffer**: your attacks will be turned into time (1 atk = 1 sec) and stored in this buffer.
+**Sending Buffer**: Your attack power is converted into a corresponding duration of "time" (1 attack = 1 second) and stored in this buffer.
-When it's not increasing for 3 seconds or taking time-damage, all times will be send to opponent.

-The last card you activated is the effect which you will send.
+When the buffer remains inactive (no increase) for 3 seconds or you take time-based damage, the stored time will be sent to the opponent.
+The last card you activated is the effect you will send.

-**Cancelling**: Before sending `effect-time` to opponent, it will try to cancel the same effect you are carrying first, with a 2x multiplier.
+**Cancelling**: Before sending `effect-time` to the opponent, it will try to cancel the same effect currently active on you, with a 2x multiplier.
-So you cannot force opponent EX if you have EX already.
+For example, it's not possible to force EX on the opponent if you already have EX.

-**Sending**: After Cancelling, if there's extra time remain, your opponent will receive it.
+**Sending**: After cancelling, any excess time in the sending buffer is sent to the opponent.

-Game ends when one of the players lose all HP.
+The game ends when one player's HP reaches zero.